ooddle

 Menopause is a physiological transition that deserves a real protocol, not generic advice.
 Here is a structured approach to symptoms, energy, and long-term health.

-The transition through perimenopause and into postmenopause spans roughly a decade for most women.
+The transition through perimenopause and into postmenopause spans roughly a decade for many women.
 Hot flashes, sleep disruption, mood shifts, weight pattern changes, joint pain, brain fog, and changes in body composition are all common.
 The standard medical advice tends to be either dismissive or limited to hormone therapy options.
 Both leave women navigating a major physiological transition without a real plan.

 The Menopause Wellness Protocol is a structured approach across the five pillars.
 It does not replace medical care, including discussions about hormone therapy if appropriate.
 It does provide the daily and weekly structure that makes the difference between barely coping and actually thriving through the transition.
+The protocol assumes you will work with a clinician on the medical side and use this structure for the daily-life side that medical care does not address.

 The Full 12-Week Protocol